 One in ten Pap smears will indicate some abnormality, though most are not serious.
 Further testing will be required to determine if you have an infection, inflammation, a yeast infection, trichomoniasis, herpes or the Human Papilloma Virus (HPV).

 HPV is the main risk factor for cervical cancer, but most women who receive treatment for abnormal cells caused by HPV, do not develop cervical cancer.

 In 2003, the FDA approved a screening test that can be done in conjunction with a Pap smear to determine if you have the HPV virus.
 The HPV DNA test can detect high-risk types of HPV before any abnormal cells can be detected on the cervix.
 This screening is recommended for women over the age of 30, who are at an increased risk of an HPV infection turning into pre-cancerous cells.

 Some Pap smears indicate an unsatisfactory sample because of recent sexual activity or use of vaginal creams and douches.
 Regardless of the reason, an abnormal Pap will require another Pap smear in a few months.

-If the abnormal cells are persisting, you may need further treatment, which may include the following:
+If the abnormal cells persis, you may need further treatment, which may include the following:

 - A colposcopy is an examination in which a speculum is inserted into the vagina, and the cervix is painted with a vinegar solution which makes any abnormal areas stand out.
+You doctor will use a special magnifying instrument (colposcope) to examine the tissues of the cervix, vagina and vulva.
 When an abnormal area is located, a sample (biopsy) of the area may be taken for accurate diagnosis by a pathologist.